cilium/tetragon/docs/content/en/docs/use-cases/linux-process-credentials/syscalls-monitoring.md

 ---
-title: "Credentials change system calls"
+title: "Monitor Process Credentials changes at the System Call layer"
 weight: 1
 icon: "overview"
-description: "Monitor credentials change system calls"
+description: "Monitor system calls that change Process Credentials"
 ---

 Tetragon can hook at the system calls that directly manipulate the credentials.